psq/swapr/README.md

-# Swapr: trustless token exchange
+# swapr: trustless token exchange

 An exploration on how to implement an automated token exchange modeled after [Uniswap](https://uniswap.exchange) in Clarity for [Stacks 2.0](https://github.com/blockstack/stacks-blockchain)